plow/sync-utils/README.md

 hashdeep -c md5 -v -r -l -W hashdeep_out.txt .
 ```

 Validate a hash file without re-hashing.
 It just checks whether the list of files in the current directory is equivalent with the file list in the hash file.
+Input: Expects a `hashdeep_out.txt` in the current directory.
-It lists the files with are unique either to file system or the hash file (only file names and relative paths considered).
+Output: It lists the files which are unique either to file system or to the hash file (only file names and relative paths considered).
 ```
 ./hashing/hash_file_validation.sh
 ```